Updated on: July 25, 2021

 Choosing to lease, rather than buy, can help get you into a nicer vehicle for a lower price.
-But what happens when that vehicle, or the lease agreement, isn’t right for you anymore?
+But what happens when that vehicle, or the lease agreement, isn’'t right for you anymore?
 Maybe you need (or want) a different type of vehicle.
-Maybe your budget shrank, and you can’t afford the monthly payments.
+Maybe your personal finance situation has changed, the monthly payments no longer make sense for you.
 Maybe it’s time to pass the car on to a family member.

 If you're looking to move on from a vehicle before its lease term is up, you don't have to break the lease (and pay the subsequent fees) to do it.
 You can return the leased vehicle to a dealership, sell it privately, or transfer the lease to a third party.